thewritingking/thewritingking/README.md

 Professional ghostwriter and author.
 I've written and published 113+ books under my own name and ghostwritten 54+ more for clients across technology, cybersecurity, healthcare, finance, and consulting.
 My clients include Fortune 50 executives, tech founders, business coaches, and a platinum-selling musician.

-I work under two identities, and this profile sits at the intersection of both.
+I work under three identities, and this profile sits at the intersection of them all.

 ## The Writing King — Ghostwriting Practice